juhp/hkgr/README.md

 (ie released) version made with hkgr, until the version is bumped.

 If sdist fails for some reason then hkgr tries to reset the tag.

+A cabal build of the tarball content is also attempted to catch any build errors from the package.

 Alternatively if you have already manually tagged a release with 'v' prefix you can use `--existing-tag` to create a dist tarball.